lars-ctf/writeup-gpn22/archventuretime.md

 # Archventuretime

-Archventuretime is a reversing challenge, where you have to obtain a license-key.
+Archventuretime is a reversing challenge, where you have to obtain a license-key by reversing a binary with checks the key.
+The binary creates 4 new binaries, which are all compiled for different architectures.

 ## First look
 The challenge consists of binary and a Dockerfile.
 The Dockerfile installs various QEMU packages on an ubuntu system and then starts the binary.